Bernie Sanders Joins New York Governor Cuomo To Announce Free College Tuition Proposal

 — Bernie Sanders (@SenSanders) January 3, 2017

 The governor also reminded the audience that providing accessible college education would benefit America as a whole.
-“If you really want to be competitively globally, we have to have the best educated workforce, and that means we have to have college for every child, man, or woman who wants to attend.
+“If you really want to be competitively globally, we have to have the best-educated workforce, and that means we have to have college for every child, man, or woman who wants to attend.
 Other countries have already done it, it’s time this country catches up, it’s time this country says to every citizen, you can be whatever you want to be in America.”

 It used to be: you can work your way up and you can get to the inner circle.
 The great equalizer was the public education system. pic.twitter.com/SDunwtkQQe